 “It really is all my fault that my relationship is finished.
 I’m the one who fucked things up.
 If I can’t be happy with someone I love, what’s the fucking point of being here?
 Why the fuck should I even be alive?”

 I was literally inches away from stepping out in front of a train and ending my life.
 Just…..one…..more…..step…..away.
-This was the beast of suicidal thoughts I had been having over the few days previous.
+This was the beast of suicidal thoughts I had been having over the previous few days.
 It was the darkness that has claimed so many lives in the void of depression; one that my grandfather wasn’t able to defeat himself.
 I honestly can’t say for sure what stopped me that day – it might’ve been my grandfather being my guardian angel watching over me.
 My spiritual journey since then has been one that’s opened my eyes to the connectedness of all things.
 It wasn’t until years later I learned that my grandfather had once spoken of a young man who had taken his life over the breakup with his girlfriend and that doing so “wasn’t worth it”.
-If I had taken that step, I wouldn’t have met some phenomenal people since who’ve become some of my bestest and closest of friends; I wouldn’t have had some incredible experiences; I wouldn’t have found my passion for music and playing guitar; I wouldn’t have discovered my calling to change the world.
+If I had taken that step, I wouldn’t have met some phenomenal people since who’ve become some of my best and closest of friends; I wouldn’t have had some incredible experiences; I wouldn’t have found my passion for music and playing guitar; I wouldn’t have discovered my calling to change the world.

 Having been through depression myself, and still have my good and bad days every now and then – I know the struggle, I know the pain.
-You’re not alone in this – it’s still sometimes difficult even for me to ask for help, being a Taurus I’m as stubborn as the proverbial bull.
+You’re not alone in this – it’s still sometimes difficult even for me to ask for help; being a Taurus I’m as stubborn as the proverbial bull.
 But you can even reach out to me.
 I’ll always be there for anyone who needs me as I’ll always be a helping hand or a listening ear.
 Because I know what it’s like to believe that no one cares (even when surrounded by those you know who do).
 I know what it’s like to feel alone, suffocated in your own thoughts.
 I know how just one person can change someone’s life.
 I’m here for anyone that needs me just to prove that compassion still exists.
 I’m here for you.

 A semicolon symbolizes a pause or a potential to end a sentence and the author chooses to keep going.
 Our life is the sentence and we are the author.
 My story isn’t over…..and neither is yours!